Why do you need an effective donor management process in place?

 - Outreach efforts: The type of communication you want to use.

 - Messaging: What should your communication entail?
-This could have multiple layers – for example, a different messaging to re-engage lapsed donors, different messaging when making a small ask.
+This could have multiple layers – for example, a different messaging to re-engage lapsed donors, and different messaging when making a small ask.

 - Timeline: When should each activity be carried out.